-In order to facilitate the Heritage Property Permit process, City Council has adopted a Heritage By-law.
-By-law 215-07, approved in 2007, outlines the legal parameters through which a Heritage Property Permit may be issued by the City of Mississauga, and includes specific reference to HCDs.
-The By-law also delegates authority to the Director of the Culture Division, who may consent and approve alterations, other than demolition requests, within the HCD once considered and recommended for approval by the City's HAC.
-The Heritage By-law will be updated to be consistent with recommendations to the Meadowvale Village HCD Heritage Permit process.
+In order to facilitate the Heritage Property Permit process, City Council has adopted a heritage By-law.
+By-law 215-07, approved in 2007, outlines the legal parameters through which a heritage property permit may be issued by the City of Mississauga, and includes specific reference to Heritage Conservation Districts.
+The By-law also delegates authority to the Director of the Culture Division, who may consent and approve alterations, other than demolition requests, within the HCD once considered and recommended for approval by the City's Heritage Advisory Committee.